robinmoon2/Word-game/Projet-A2-S1/documentation/Rules/Rules.md

 Then the word is removed from the board and the upper characters are going down to feal the missing ones.

-if the word isn't in the dictionary or in your list or not in the board, you will not have point and it's to the next charcater to play.
+If the word isn't in the dictionary or in your list or not in the board, you will not have point and it's to the next charcater to play.

+>[!NOTE]
+> The word need to be in the dictionnary of the langage selected, in the board following the method to find a word and *NOT* in your list

+>[!CAUTION]
+>To search a word you need to start it on the bottom line of the board and go to another character only if it next to the precedent one

 ## Enjoy the game